Justice3000/Justice3000/README.md

 ### Hi there 👋

 - 🌱 I’m currently becoming a father of my second child.
-Literally I'm at the hospital it may happen at any moment
+Literally I'm at the hospital and it may happen at any moment
 - 📫 How to reach me: dani.indreika@gmail.com
 - ⚡ Fun fact: ...